deejy/ComBiol2025/README.md

     294.6	351.5	0.0	200
 ```
 - A dedicated directory, referencend to the "path" argument contains Coarse Grained MARTINI cordinates in a GRO frormat (Gromacs).
-- Other parameter defines in the argument parser :
+- Other parameters define in the argument parser :

 ```
    #Arguments